Cost Function and Learning Process in Machine Learning

 Representing X as input

-We can represent the equation between input matrix X and output Y as Y = weight.T * X + Bias.
-Here weight.T is the transpose of the weight matrix.
-For analyzing a single sample, the input matrix X will have dimensions of (1 X m), where m represents the number of parameters or dimensions.
-Similarly, the Bias matrix will have the same dimensions as the output, which is (1 X 1) for a single sample.
+For analyzing a single sample, the input matrix X will have dimensions of (1 x m), where m represents the number of parameters or dimensions.
+Similarly, the Bias matrix will have the same dimensions as the output, which is nothing but the price of that flat.
+It is (1 x 1) for a single sample.

-If we consider all samples in one go, the weight matrix will be m X n as shown below.
+If we consider all samples in one go, the weight matrix will be m X n, as shown below.

 Representing weight vector matrix